Best Leadership Traits of Outstanding Leaders

 Leadership Trait Example: Incentive plans should be based on specific and measurable outcomes compared to stated goals.
 This will ensure that people are rewarded based on a fair and consistent playing field.

 Key Lesson: Sometimes, given all the options, no option rises above the rest.
 This is when leadership is critical.
 It takes a leader to see beyond the stated options.
-By looking at the broader scenario, a leader understands that in order for the team to move forward, something has to move.
+By looking at the broader scenario a leader understands that in order for the team to move forward - something has to move.

 But something needed to be done!
 Considering both options carefully, General Schwarzkopf wasn't sure which option was correct either.
 But he understood the necessity of making a decision so that the entire team could move forward.
 He made his decision and confidently told him team to carry out his orders.
 He figured that if his decision was wrong, then they would recognize the error soon enough and make the appropriate corrections, which would at least put them on the road to progress.
-However, by making no decision he would simply be continuing the status quo, which in his mind was not any option at all.
+However, by making no decision he would simply be continuing the status quo, which in his mind was not acceptable.

-Importance: Leaders notice the employee who takes on more than she is asked; who takes ownership, who steps up, and who takes action when confronted with an opportunity or challenge.
+Importance: Leaders notice the employee who takes on more than he is asked; who takes ownership, who steps up, and who takes action when confronted with an opportunity or challenge.
 Therefore, as a leader, you must do the same.

 Leadership Trait Example: Sara Blakely is the first female self-made billionaire.
-She created "Spanx", which is a body smoothing garment.
+She created Spanx, which is a body smoothing garment.
 She did not come from money.
 She was not savvy to the fashion industry and how things were supposed to be done.
 For instance, rather than trying year after year to get an interview at an annual event that allowed a handful of select companies to pitch their new products, Blakely simply picked up the telephone and told the executive at Neman Marcus that if she would agree to meet with her and let her demonstrate her new product, she would pay her own way.

 Key Lesson: Experienced leaders understand that everyone is expendable.
 Anyone can be replaced.
 It doesn't matter how smart, talented or impressive you are - somebody can and will be ready to replace you the minute you begin to take your role and responsibilities for granted.
-Stay humble, keep reaching beyond the horizon, and continue to push yourself toward new levels of performance.
+Stay humble, keep reaching beyond the horizon and continue to push yourself toward new levels of performance.

-The fact is that once you actually hold a leadership position, you need honest and direct feedback from more experienced leaders more than ever.
+The fact is that once you actually hold a leadership position you need honest and direct feedback from more experienced leaders more than ever.
 Why?
 Because now you actually have a team that is counting on you to help teach, coach and mentor them so that one day they too will hold a position of leadership.
-The point at which you stop seeking opportunities for growth and development, you have thereby capped your capacity to develop your team.
+The point at which you stop seeking opportunities for growth and development you have in effect capped your capacity to further develop your team.
 Never put a lid on personal and professional growth and development.

 Importance: The ability to communicate to people in a way that is not threatening or judgmental.
 Giving people a sense that you are looking at all sides of an issue with an intention for finding the best answer for everyone involved.